 The solution was simple: Place Geotab GO devices into each of the city’s waste trucks, and provide drivers with an iPhone or iPad loaded with the RUBICONSmartCityTM software.
-The telematics data gathered from the GO8 device is sent to an online portal allowing the operations team to effectively manage their waste collection and disposal services and integrates with the Rubicon software to automate processes to improve efficiency.
+The telematics data gathered from the GO device feeds into an online portal and integrates with the Rubicon software to allow the operations team to effectively manage the city's waste collection and disposal services through a digitized operation.

 The Results: Automated processes are icing on the cake

 The joint Geotab/Rubicon solution has helped to transform Spokane’s Solid Waste Collection operation from a paper-based solution to an entirely digital one.
 “The savings in printing and paper costs alone are in the thousands of dollars per year, plus we’re reducing our environmental footprint,” explains Jacobo.
 The operation is leaner and more efficient, while also providing improved customer service to its residents.

 - The City is now saving up to $25,000 per year in printing costs.